 STEM and Equalities

-In terms of STEM we realise that children receive and absorb gender stereotyped messages about what they can and cannot do as a girl or as a boy from a very early age.
+In terms of STEM we realise that children receive and absorb stereotyped messages about what they can and cannot do as a from a very early age.
 This can be in respect to their gender, race, disability and the other protected characteristics stated above.

 The world around them and the representations they see inform and perpetuate these stereotypes.

 Education Scotland is working with a wide range of partners to address and tackle stereotypes in relation to STEM.
 Practitioners, teachers and parents have an extremely important role to play in helping children and young people recognise that a broad range of opportunities are open to them and to reduce the external influence of bias or stereotypes.

 Pathways in STEM

 There are multiple pathways into a career in STEM including Apprenticeships, further and higher education.
 This means that a career in STEM is open to everyone!

 As a parent, look out for new STEM pathways through Foundation Apprenticeships.
 There are also a number of frameworks for Foundation Apprenticeships which are STEM-based including: